mcilhargey/toy/README.md

 On top of these fundamentals, toy adds plenty of game programming systems such as physics, a navigation system, procedural generation algorithms, many tools, and more.

 ### principles
-- **simple and lightweight**, simplicity is the core aim and philosophy behind toy. the codebase is about one-tenth the size of competing engines, and toy is so light, the whole editor runs flawlessly in your browser !
+- **simple and lightweight**, simplicity is the core aim and philosophy behind toy. the codebase is about one-tenth the size of competing engines, and toy is so light, the whole editor runs in your browser !
 - **modular**, each functionality is enclosed in a small, simple, easy to understand code building block. most of these blocks lie in the underlying mud library.
 - **extensible**, as a collection of modules, toy is a perfect fit to build your own game technology, keeping full control over the components you use, the application design and the control flow.
 - **game code first**, toy is first and foremost meant to build games in native c++ code, in direct contact with the core systems. this allows for much greater control than typical scripting in-engine.